快猫成版视频

 Upon completion of this course, students will be able to:

-- Identify and demonstrate comprehension of text, charts, and graphs, main idea, and supporting details through short sentence writing, true/false questions, matching, and fill-in-the-blank questioning.
+4. Identify and demonstrate comprehension of main idea and supporting details of texts, charts, and graphs through short sentence writing, true/false questions, matching, and fill-in-the-blank questions.
 (31, 32, 34)

 Reading 2 (22 鈥 42 / A1 鈥 A2+)